diamondburned/gtkcord3/README.md

 # GtkCord
 ![Screenshot of gtkcord](.readme-resources/images/screenshot1.png)

-A discord client which uses the GTK for the user interface.
+A lightweight Discord client which uses the GTK for the user interface.

 ## It's time to ditch the Discord Electron application.